 “[600 HIGHWAYMEN is] one of New York’s best nontraditional theater companies” – The New Yorker

-This production was produced by ArKtype and commissioned by The Arts Center at NYU Abu Dhabi, Stanford Live at Stanford University, and Festival Theaterformen, and was originally commissioned and co-conceived by Temple Contemporary at Temple University, USA.
+This production was commissioned by The Arts Center at NYU Abu Dhabi, Stanford Live at Stanford University, and Festival Theaterformen, and was originally commissioned and co-conceived by Temple Contemporary at Temple University, USA.
+A Phone Call (Part One) was developed in partnership with On the Boards production and technical teams.
 Original support for the production was provided by The Pew Center for Arts & Heritage, Philadelphia.